 Evaluating Classification Models

-Model evaluation is the process of measuring how well a trained model makes predictions.
+Model evaluation measures how effectively a trained model makes predictions on unseen data.

-The choice of evaluation metrics depends on the type of problem:
+The right evaluation metric depends on the type of task:

 True Positive, True Negative, False Positive, False Negative